 Janice contacted the organization Parents Without Partners to setup a national day for single parents.
 This day may have been chosen as March 21 1957 was the day that this organization began.

-She petitioned each state to recognise Single Parents Day.
+She petitioned each state to recognize Single Parents Day.
 President Ronald Reagan proclaimed this day in 1984 to be National Single Parent Day.

 Sisters Day – First Sunday of August